t4d-gmbh/working-with-git/source/content/elements/index.md

 # <i class="fab fa-git"></i> - Basic Elements

-From a users perspective working with <i class="fab fa-git"></i> consists of interacting with 6 basic elements:
+From a user's perspective, working with <i class="fab fa-git"></i> consists of interacting with 6 basic elements:

 {% if build == "slides" %}